-To keep your PMP status active, you have to earn 60 PDUs (Professional Development Units) in three years (from the date you passed your PMP exam) and must report to PMI.
-Once you successfully report these PDUs to PMI and they are accepted, the validity of your credentials is increased for a further three years and a new certificate with a new expiry date will be re-issued to you.
+In the CCR cycle, you will have to earn 60 PDUs in three years and report to the PMI.
+Once you successfully report these PDUs and they are accepted, the validity of your credentials is increased for a further three years and a new certificate with a new expiry date will be issued to you.

 Why is the CCR Program Needed?

-PMI wants its credential holders at the top of the industry, and to sustain its global leadership in the profession.
-Moreover, this program helps motivate professionals to learn and acquire new skills, and also helps other professionals learn from their skills.
+Moreover, the PMI wants you at the top of the industry, and at the same time it also wants to sustain its global leadership in the profession.
+Therefore they have introduced this program to help motivate professionals to learn and acquire new skills, and also help other professionals learn from their skills.